antimatter15/autograph/articles/Evolution of Autograph.md

 }
 ```

+It still remains to be seen how to make this behavior harmonize with Suspense an Error boundaries if we want to be able to handle fetching errors and loading states with these mechanisms.

 because of this as the default behavior, suspense never actually triggers for more than a single frame (it's only ever used to immediately abort and retry a render fiber). thus we don't actually need stable concurrentmode to ship this library.